 Just like humans, dogs can suffer from acne.
-This dog skin condition typically affects the chin and muzzle area, and it typically occurs as a number of raised, pus-filled pustules (pimples).
+This dog skin disorder typically affects the chin and muzzle area, and it typically occurs as a number of raised, pus-filled pustules (pimples).
 These pustules will often pop, which can leave a cratered ulcer after the pus drains.

 Acne in dogs is most commonly seen in puppies, and it typically resolves on its own with time.
 However, secondary bacterial infections can occur and some cases become chronic, so it is important to consult your veterinarian promptly.

 It is important that you don’t deliberately pop or squeeze your dog’s pimples, as this often introduces bacteria to the wound.
 Just try to keep the affected area clean and touch it as little as possible.

-Although a relatively rare condition, hives – a condition vets refer to as urticaria – can occur in dogs from time to time.
+Although a relatively rare skin disorder, hives – a condition vets refer to as urticaria – can occur in dogs from time to time.
 Characterized by the raised, itchy, red welts, hives cause mild to moderate distress.
 Hives often develop quickly, over the course of hours; and they often disappear just as quickly as they appeared.

 It is often difficult to identify the stimulus responsible for triggering hives.
-Allergens are one of the most common triggers, although flea bites, dry skin and stress may also cause the itchy, raised bumps associated with urticaria.
+Allergens are one of the most common triggers, although flea bites, dry skin, and stress may also cause the itchy, raised bumps associated with urticaria.

 While most people think of dogs as the cause of allergies in humans, dogs can suffer from allergies too.
-Most allergies fall into one of two categories: atopic allergies, which result from environmental triggers and food allergies, which result from things in your dog’s diet.
+Most allergies fall into one of two categories: atopic allergies, which result from environmental allergies and food allergies, which result from things in your dog’s diet.

-Atopic dermatitis is a chronic, long-term condition characterized by itchiness, redness and swelling.
+Atopic dermatitis is a chronic, long-term skin disorder characterized by itchiness, redness, and swelling.
 Unlike some other allergies, dermatitis in dogs appears to have a strong genetic component, and it is very common among familial lines.

 Atopic dermatitis is most commonly treated by any of several antibiotic topical medications, many of which also include itch-reducing components.
 Sometimes, changes in diet (food allergies often occur concurrently with atopic dermatitis) and grooming habits are recommended to help better support the skin’s health.

 Food allergies result when a dog’s body overreacts to a typically harmless substance.
 When such a dog is exposed to his trigger, the immune system initiates an inflammatory response, leading to itchy skin and poor coat health.

-Although food allergies are usually treatable by simply avoiding the offending item, identifying the problematic food often requires you to repeatedly and methodically experiment with different ingredients to determine the trigger – a process veterinarians refer to as an elimination-challenge diet.
+Although food allergies are usually treatable by simply avoiding the offending item, identifying the problematic dog food often requires you to repeatedly and methodically experiment with different ingredients to determine the trigger – a process veterinarians refer to as an elimination-challenge diet.